 As for tools, every stylist will use a blow dryer and a flat iron to achieve a silk press—beyond that, any additional tools are up to the stylist's discretion.
 Lee recommends using a blow dryer with a concentrator nozzle pointed downwards for a super smooth finish.
 When the blowout is fairly polished, the flat ironing step is a breeze.

 Can you do your own silk press at home?

-“Not only do we have the tools, but we also have the proper technique, knowledge and professional products to give each clients’ hair what they need,” she says.
+“Not only do we have the tools, but we also have the proper technique, knowledge, and professional products to give each client’s hair what they need,” she says.

-Can a silk press damage your hair?
+Is silk press good for your hair?

 “A silk press can only damage your hair if it is administered improperly,” Lee explains.
 “It's important that you seek out a licensed professional to perform this service and that your stylist is well-versed in curly hair.
 I recommend doing your research and making sure that whomever you visit for this service understands your texture, how to approach it, and—most importantly—how to care for it.”

 One of the biggest concerns about heat damage is the fear that your hair won’t revert back to its natural texture when you’re ready to slay your curls again.
 While your stylist will do their best to ensure your hair remains healthy-looking and damage-free, you do risk altering your curls whenever you apply heat to your hair.

 If your strands look or feel damaged after a botched silk press, we suggest incorporating a weekly deep conditioning mask into your hair care routine.
 We recommend the Mizani True Textures Moroccan Clay Steam Mask.
 Formulated with Moroccan clay, olive oil, and sustainably-sourced coconut and marula oils, this mask adds moisture, definition, and smoothness to waves, curls, and coils.